This post presents some ideas on how you create Christmas planter heads using holiday decor such as ornaments and garland.

 Planter heads, i.e. planters that are in the shape of busts or heads, have become increasingly popular.
 A while back, I showed you 5 different plants that work in head shaped planters.
 In today’s post, I am going to show you how you can decorate these planter heads for Christmas using very simple holiday decor.

-This time of year, I am always looking for ways to decorate my home that are affordable, fast, easy as well as ways that don’t require a ton of time.
-So, I decided to put my planter heads to good use for holiday decor.
+This time of year, I am always looking for ways to decorate my home that are affordable, easy, as well as decorations that don’t require a ton of time.
+(I’m looking at you outdoor lights) So, I decided to put my planter heads to good use for holiday decor.

-In the fall of this year, a dear friend came upon this little secretary desk.
+In the fall of this year, my sister in-law came upon this little secretary desk at an antique fair and I asked her to purchase it for me.
 It is petite, with feminine lines and was perfect for staging my Christmas planter heads.
 I also love the brass hardware and cute little cubbies in the interior.

 Christmas Planter Heads